shahmilc/BuddyBot/README.md

 ### GPT
-The `gpt` command allows you to generate a response using the power of OpenAI's GPT-3.5.
+The `gpt` command allows you to generate a response using the power of OpenAI's gpt-3.5-turbo LLM model.
 Mention BuddyBot and include the keyword `gpt` followed by your query or prompt.
 For example:

 ![ChatGPT example](/assets/features/gpt.jpg)